Guidelines and Evaluation of Clinical Explainable AI in Medical Image Analysis: Evaluation method

 \subsubsection{Testing for plausibility informativeness}

 The indispensable step after plausibility quantification is to validate the clinical utility of using explanations to verify AI decision quality.
-We measure AI decision quality by using the model prediction correctness on the two classification tasks, and output probability.
-We then test the correlation between prediction probability with plausibility, and equal distribution of plausibility for different prediction correctness groups.
+We measure AI decision quality by using 1) the soft output probability, and 2) the hard thresholding model prediction correctness on the two classification tasks.
+We then test the correlation between prediction probability and plausibility, and test for identically distributed plausibility for different prediction correctness groups.
+Unless otherwise stated, we use a significance level $\alpha = 0.05$ for two-sided statistical test.